• About Texas Travel Talk

 About a 56-mile drive north of Dallas is Lake Tawakoni State Park.
 The lake is well known for its large population of blue catfish, and over 30 fishing tournaments are held annually.
 Other fish in the lake include black and white crappie, largemouth bass, striped and hybrid striped bass, and white bass.

-3. Ray Roberts Lake State Parks
+3. Ray Roberts Lake State Park

 Ensure your camping gear is updated with all the latest gadgets and accessories before heading out.

-• Ray Roberts Lake State Park Isle Du Bois in Pilot Point, TX
+• Ray Roberts Lake State Park, Isle Du Bois in Pilot Point, TX

-• Ray Roberts Lake State Park Johnson Branch in Valley View, TX
+• Ray Roberts Lake State Park, Johnson Branch in Valley View, TX

 4. Cooper State Park